The timeline below outlines the annual certification and requirements for compliance.

 Do contractors of local governments have to complete cybersecurity awareness training?

 No, the contractor training requirement only applies to state agencies.
 However, ensuring that contractors have appropriate awareness of cybersecurity best practices can be beneficial to any organization.

-Training Completion Requirements
+Training Completion and Reporting Requirements

 When does the annual training need to be completed?